CPSDisplay/cpsdisplay/README.md

 In settings GUI you still can see how will look the final result.

-The background is cut off so you don't need to quit and reopen the menu settings to check if it's looking good or not.
+The background is cut off around the overlay so you don't need to quit and reopen the menu settings to check if it's looking good or not.

 ![Overlay](demo_imgs/gui_overlay.png)